SquareMeal Review of

 Cin Cin Brighton

-There’s barely room to swing a leg of Parma ham in this cute Italian restaurant, which seats just 18 diners at a U-shaped counter around the open kitchen and bar.
+There’s barely room to swing a leg of Parma ham in this cute Italian restaurant, which seats just 18 diners at a U-shaped counter around an open kitchen and bar.
 Owner David Toscano is here most nights (and days), pouring bracing Negronis accompanied by fat glossy-green olives and duvet-like focaccia.
 Meanwhile, the one-man kitchen sends out a succession of small plates bursting with flavour.
-Expect tender rabbit croquettes, burrata drizzled with top-notch balsamic and olive oil, and silky handmade pappardelle liberally doused in beef-shin ragu.
-Don’t miss the superb Italian cheeses and salumi, which are piled up on the bar and cleaved into generous slices at a moment’s notice – but save space for the blood-orange pannacotta.
-Cin Cin is a great space for people watching, whether that’s ogling fellow diners at the counter or simply admiring the ballet of chef, barman and owner working together in the tiny kitchen.
+Expect nibbles and small plates including Jersey royals with salsa verde and egg-yolk jam or soused mackerel with rhubarb ‘di mostarda’, although most people head straight for the silky handmade pastas (pea and ricotta panzotti with confit trout, for example).
+Also, don’t miss the sharing boards of superb Italian cheeses and salumi, but do save space for the blood-orange and Campari carpaccio with white chocolate.
+Cin Cin is a great venue for people-watching, whether that’s ogling fellow diners at the counter or simply admiring the ballet of chef, barman and owner working together in the tiny kitchen – “I love the one-on-one service”, notes a fan.